Who are PolicyMogul?

 A story board was created to see the needs of a campaigner when accessing the site, this insight helped us in terms of content and hierarchy for a user.

-A small sitemap was created to maximise SEO benefits and ensure menus were easily navigable by all user types.
+A sitemap was created to maximise SEO benefits and ensure menus were easily navigable by all user types.
 Pages were optimised to deliver content in easily digestible segments, placed within suitable page categories and reviewed with the client at several points.

 The result below hosted all content needed for the product launch.